xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 Another important thing to verify is [what fees](https://www.valuepenguin.com/mortgages/what-are-closing-costs-buying-a-home) the bank or broker charges if you work with them.
 Get them to break down all the fees so you do a side-by-side comparison.
 I created [this online tool for mortgage shopping](http://xiaoyunyang.com) to help me compare all the options from different banks and see how the different interest rates will affect my monthly loan payment.

-## Buying a Coop
+## Buying a Co-op

-Coop is short for Cooperative Housing Project.
-When you are buying a coop property, you are not buying the real-estate, but rather a share in a not-for profit corporation.
+Co-op is short for Cooperative Housing Project.
+When you are buying a co-op property, you are not buying the real-estate, but rather a share in a not-for profit corporation.

-There are a few important things to be aware of when buying a Coop:
+There are a few important things to be aware of when buying a Co-op:

 1. Sub-lease
 2. Maintenance Fee